Managing HPE BIOS resources

 Refer to the following example for a generic method to retrieve them,

-regardless the server generation.
+regardless of the server generation.

 GET /redfish/v1/systems/1/bios/?$select=Oem/Hpe/Links